 Administrators are working on their accounts on a daily basis.
 And that’s a bad idea…

 Then how to solve it?
 Let’s introduce a strict separation of admin accounts from the regular ones.
 Thus, it means no more Internet browsing or email checking as an admin.
 Every administrator needs to have a separate account and a dedicated admin workstation – especially domain admins.
 So create administration silos based on roles and functions in your organization.

 How does it help?
 Well, let’s assume a breach happened – credentials are stolen.
 Where can the attackers get access to?
 What they can steal?
 If you ensure that regular accounts are separated from privileged accounts, you make the attack harder to be executed.

-Admin is working on its office workstation!
-Again – bad idea.
+Admin is working on their office workstation!
+Again – a bad idea.
 Why?
 If they have access to the Internet, they can be hacked, and the attack surface is broader.

 How to solve it?
 Introduce dedicated workstations for admins to do their work – these should be with no Internet access, email or even office clients.
-By the way, using Virtual Machine on your normal workstation is not a solution.
-If your workstation will get owned, your VM will get owned.
+By the way, using a Virtual Machine on your normal workstation is not a solution.
+If your workstation gets owned, your VM gets owned.
 Think about that.

 How does it help?
 If you have your admin accounts separated, using them only on dedicated workstations will make them less exposed.
 Remember to lock-down security on these workstations.

 Abandoned remote sessions… You know what it is, right?
-A perfect gift for the attacker.
-When you are logged on, your credentials are in the memory.
+The perfect gift for the attacker.
+When you are logged on, your credentials are in memory.
 The attacker goes in, and it is time to unpack the presents.